kylecreate/100DaysOfCode/r2-log.md

   <summary>Day 102: Jun 11, 2024</summary>

   ### Today's Progress:
-  * Started and completed building a gradebook app using JavaScript on freeCodeCamp.
+  * Started and completed building a Gradebook App using JavaScript on freeCodeCamp.

   ### Link to work:
   * None